Medical Malpractice Cases Involving Childbirth Result in Ever-Growing PayoutsMay 3, 2018

 Medical science has done much in the last century to improve the likelihood that mothers and babies will survive childbirth and go on to lead healthy lives.
 The vast majority of U.S. babies are born in hospitals, surrounded by specialists, nursing teams, and the best equipment available.

-Yet, medical errors are made during childbirth every day that lead to unnecessary complications, birth injuries, and even death.
+Yet, reported childbirth malpractice cases due to medical errors are unfortunately made during childbirth every day that lead to unnecessary complications, birth injuries, and even death.
 The Centers for Disease Control and Prevention (CDC) reports that approximately 60 percent of maternal deaths following hospital births could have been prevented.
 Similarly, the government’s Agency for Healthcare Research and Quality postulates that almost 50 percent of birth injuries are avoidable.

 Patients with avoidable negative birth outcomes have been speaking up, and it seems the courts are listening.